-The following words and terms, when used in this order, shall have the following meanings, unless the context clearly indicates otherwise.
+The following words and terms, when used in this ordinance, shall have the following meanings, unless the context clearly indicates otherwise.

-AFFECT - In regard to dunes, dune vegetation, and the public beach, "affect" means to produce an effect upon dunes, dune vegetation, or public beach use and access.
+Affect - As used in this subchapter regarding dunes, dune vegetation, and the public beach, "affect" means to produce an effect upon dunes, dune vegetation, or public beach use and access.

-AMENITIES - Any non-habitable major structures including swimming pools, bathhouses, detached garages, cabanas, pipelines, piers, canals, lakes, ditches, artificial runoff channels and other water retention structures, roads, streets, highways, parking areas and other paved areas (exceeding 144 square feet in area), underground storage tanks, and similar structures.
+Amenities - Any non-habitable major structures including swimming pools, bathhouses, detached garages, cabanas, pipelines, piers, canals, lakes ditches, artificial runoff channels and other water retention structures, roads, streets, highways, parking areas and other paved areas (exceeding 177 square feet in area), underground storage tanks, and similar structures.

-APPLICANT - Any person applying to a local government for a permit and/or certificate for any construction or development plan.
+Applicant - Any person applying to a local government for a permit and/or certificate for any construction or development plan.

-BACKDUNES - The dunes located landward of the foredune ridge which are usually well vegetated but may also be un-vegetated and migratory.
-These dunes supply sediment to the beach after the foredunes and the foredune ridge have been destroyed by natural or human activities.
+Backdunes - Dunes located landward of the foredune ridge, which are usually well vegetated but may also be non-vegetated and migratory.
+These dunes supply sediment to the beach after the foredunes and foredune ridge have been destroyed by natural or human activities.

-BEACH ACCESS - The right to use and enjoy the public beach, including the right of free and unrestricted ingress and egress to and from the public beach.
+Beach Access - The right to use and enjoy the public beach including the right of free and unrestricted ingress and egress to and from the public beach.

-BEACH DUNE RULES - 31 TAC §§15.1-15.12.
+Beach Dune Rules - 31 Texas Administrative Code 15.1 - 15.17

-BEACH/DUNE SYSTEM - The land from the line of mean low tide of the Gulf of Mexico to the landward limit of dune formation.
+Beach/Dune System - The land from the line of mean low tide of the Gulf of Mexico to the landward limit of dune formation.